Identity Theft Insurance

 What Is Identity Theft?

-With your information, scammers could be able to access your computer/email, access your bank accounts, apply for loans, purchase goods and services, disguise their criminal activities, or even get passports or receive government benefits.
-As they take advantage of your information, your credit score, finances, and ability to get loans, travel, buy a house, could be severely compromised.
+With your information, scammers could be able to access your computer/email, access your bank accounts, apply for loans, purchase goods, and services, disguise their criminal activities, or even get passports or receive government benefits.
+As they take advantage of your information, your credit score, finances, and ability to get loans, travel, and buy a house could be severely compromised.